 Cost of housing

 The state of California is, on the whole, significantly more expensive than the national average — but Fresno bucks that trend, coming in just below.
 The average apartment rent can vary widely depending on what part of the city you choose, but the average is just below $900 per month.
-Consider that you won’t have heating bills, and your utilities costs may be a bit more manageable than you think — though the popularity of air conditioning in the summer months does mean that Fresno’s residents pay about double the national average for utilities each month.
+Consider that you won’t have heating bills, and your utility costs may be a bit more manageable than you think — though, the popularity of air conditioning in the summer months does mean that Fresno’s residents pay about double the national average for utilities each month.
 To buy a house in Fresno will cost you just slightly less than the national average, around $175,000 for a detached home, though condos and townhomes will cost slightly more.
 Again, home costs vary greatly depending on whether you’re in the Central part of the city or in the pricier neighborhoods on the outskirts.

 Income and Jobs

 Part of the low cost of living in Fresno may be entwined with the slightly lower pay scale.
 Fresno’s residents make an average of $41,000 per year in household income, which positions individual salaries in the $20-25,000 range.
 The unemployment rate is also a fair amount higher, at 9% as opposed to the national average of 5.8%.
-Among homeowners the average income is substantially higher ($64,250), though still below California — which is actually higher than nationwide income average.
+Among homeowners, the average income is substantially higher ($64,250), though still below California — which is actually higher than the national income average.
 Take this into consideration when you’re planning your move and crafting your budgets.
 Living in Fresno doesn’t have to break the bank if you’re smart!

 Groceries and Restaurants